JianPeng2022/language/English and German.md

 guarantee/Garantie, complimentary/kostenlos, to assist/helfen, reception/Rezeption, housekeeping/Raumpflegepersonal, concierge/Portier 门房, airport transfer/Flughafentransfer, room service/Zimmerservice, request/anfordern

-an estimate/ein Kostenvoranschlag, the scope of the project/der Projektumfang, a deliverable/ein Arbeitsergebnis/liferbar, to submit something/ etwas einreichen
+an estimate/ein Kostenvoranschlag, the scope of the project/der Projektumfang, a deliverable/ein Arbeitsergebnis/liferbar, to submit something/ etwas einreichen, to get approval/eine Genehmigung bekommen, to outsource/auslagern

+I'm planning to submit it next week.
+Maybe some of my estimates are a little high.
+Well I think some of the things in here are outside the scope of the project.
+Just focus on the important deliverables, don't worry about adding extras.
+It would be hard to get editing approval for images and music.
+We have to keep the cost baseline low/ wir werden die geplanten Kosten gering halten müssen.
+I